 The combined degree programs are administered on behalf of the Richard Ivey School of Business and Huron University College, Faculty of Arts and Social Science, Centre for Global Studies.

-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) with Honors Specialization in one of the Honors Specialization modules offered in the Centre for Global Studies: Global Development Studies, Global Culture Studies, or Globalization Studies.
-In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honors Specialization module.
+The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) with Honors Specialization in Global Culture Studiesas offered by the Centre for Global Studies.
+In Years 1 and 2, students are registered in Huron University College in the Faculty of Arts and Social Science and follow the normal curriculum for the Honors Specialization in Global Culture Studies.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program for Years 4 and 5.
 The combined program is outlined below.
 Students in the combined program must meet the language requirement for graduation with an Honors Specialization module from the Centre for Global Studies.
 (See Centre for Global Studies section of the Calendar for details.)

 In addition, students must attain a minimum weighted rounded average of 78% in the first year of the HBA.
 For students who have completed more than 10.0 credits prior to registration in HBA1, a minimum overall average of 80% is required in the 10.0 courses taken in Years 2 and 3, with no mark less than 60% and a minimum mark of 70% in Business Administration 2257.
 Applications for the combined degrees must be made on-line to the HBA Program by the published deadlines for Ivey.
 The Ivey School's Advanced Entry Opportunity (AEO) students are also eligible to apply to the combined degrees.
 Entrance to the combined degrees is competitive and limited.